Twenty-cent piece (United States coin): Production, aftermath, and collecting

 In March 1877, Linderman authorized the melting of 12,359 twenty-cent pieces at Carson City.
 This included almost the entire mintage from 1876 (about 10,000) and created one of the great American numismatic rarities, the 1876-CC twenty-cent piece.
-Fewer than two dozen are known; one sold at auction for $564,000 in 2013, making it the record-holder for the denomination.
+Fewer than two dozen are known; one sold at auction for $870,000 in 2022.
 In her 2003 article, numismatist Michele Orzano suggests that the few survivors were souvenirs obtained by visitors to the mint.

 Congress abolished the twenty-cent piece on May 2, 1878.
 The previous day, Linderman had ordered the mints to melt down twenty-cent pieces on hand, for recoinage into other denominations.
 By then, forces for silver coinage had been victorious in passing the Bland–Allison Act, requiring the government to purchase large quantities of silver bullion, and strike it into dollars.
 The piece continued to circulate in the West for a few years, but by 1890 was rarely seen.
 Of the 1,351,540 twenty-cent pieces minted for circulation, over a third were melted by the government between 1895 and 1954, most heavily in 1933.
 The least expensive twenty-cent piece, according to the 2014 edition of R. S. Yeoman's A Guide Book of United States Coins (the Red Book), is the 1875-S, listed at $110 in good-4 condition.
 According to commentary in the Red Book, the twenty-cent piece failed because "the public was confused over the coin's similarity to the quarter dollar, which was better established as a foundation of American commerce", that fractional currency satisfied the need for small change in the East, and because "the twenty-cent piece was essentially just a substitute for two dimes".